 loop.
 That means that you just skip inactive particles. you do not break out of the loop when you find an inactive particle.

-to place particles.
+Done correctly, you should now be able to “draw” on the display by clicking and dragging.
 The animation on the right shows this.
 You will eventually “run out of particles” to draw with, though, because you only have 100 of them.
 This is normal.

 - it’s most likely a problem in